Trump wants to rule Venezuela by force – but he’s getting the US into a mess

 The current government?

-Since Maduro inherited power from Hugo Chavez, Venezuela’s late socialist strongman, almost eight million people have fled poverty and political turmoil.
-Seven million of them have been hoisted in South America and the Caribbean.
+Since Maduro inherited power from Hugo Chavez, Venezuela’s late socialist strongman, almost 8 million people have fled poverty and political turmoil.
+Seven million of them have ended up in South America and the Caribbean.

-However Trump has said he doesn’t believe Gonzalez’s predecessor Maria Machado, the 2025 Nobel Peace Laureate and internationally recognised opposition leader, has much support in Venezuela and so he’s going to take charge through the existing system of government.
+However, Trump has said he doesn’t believe that Gonzalez’s political partner Maria Corina Machado, the 2025 Nobel Peace Prize laureate and internationally recognised opposition leader, has much support in Venezuela, and so he’s going to take charge through the existing system of government.

-For 48 hours there was a vacuum in Caracas.
-Soon after Maduro’s abduction, vice president Delcy Rodrigues came out to say she wouldn’t take over and called for national resistance against American colonialism.
+For 48 hours, there was a vacuum in Caracas.
+Soon after Maduro’s abduction, the Venezuelan vice-president Delcy Rodriguez came out to say she wouldn’t take over, and called for national resistance against US colonialism.

-In a direct message to Ms Rodriguez, a socialist technocrat widely credited with stabilizing the country’s economy, he added: "I just say that she will face a situation probably worse than Maduro.”
+In a direct message to Rodriguez, a socialist technocrat widely credited with stabilising the country’s economy, he added: “I just say that she will face a situation probably worse than Maduro.”

 His threat struck home.
-By Monday morning, Rodrigez had sent out a social media post reversing her defiance.
+By Monday morning, Rodriguez had sent out a social media post reversing her defiance.

 “A message from Venezuela to the world, and to the United States: Venezuela reaffirms its commitment to peace and peaceful coexistence.
 Our country aspires to live without external threats, in an environment of respect and international cooperation.
 We believe that global peace is built by first guaranteeing peace within each nation.”

 Her reference to internal peace is telling.
-She’s asking the opposition not to rise against her government.
-This is a government Trump says is running drugs and spreading terror.
+She’s asking the opposition not to rise up against her government.
+This is a government that Trump says is running drugs and spreading terror.

-American firms will be given oil and national infrastructure and endless money-making opportunities if Caracas cooperates with Washington.

 But there’s no wider plan for the economy.
 No plan for the political future of Venezuela.
-And no plan for how to stabilize a country that reluctantly hosts paramilitary drug organizations, illegal gold smugglers, and millions of ordinary people desperate for democratic change.
+And no plan for how to stabilise a country that reluctantly hosts paramilitary drug organisations, illegal gold smugglers, and millions of ordinary people desperate for democratic change.

-Trump, meanwhile, has stepped up his threats against Mexico, Columbia and Cuba and re-upped his demand that the US be given Greenland, a part of Nato-member Denmark.
+Trump, meanwhile, has stepped up his threats against Mexico, Colombia and Cuba and re-upped his demand that the US be given Greenland, a part of Nato-member Denmark.

-Colin Powell once warned President George Bush Jr that invading a nation like Iraq meant the Pottery Barn Rule applies – “you break it you own it”.
+Many years ago, US secretary of state Colin Powell warned George Bush Jr that invading a nation like Iraq meant the Pottery Barn rule would apply – “You break it, you own it.”

-In Venezuela, and her neighbours, the speculation is over whether Trump is breaking pottery so that he can own it - or whether he’ll simply charge about smashing plates.
+In Venezuela, and her neighbours, the speculation is about whether Trump is breaking pottery so that he can own it – or if he’ll simply charge around smashing plates.

 Join our commenting forum